Talion is a finalist for Best SIEM Solution

 “I think that the decisive step into my career was applying for the position I am currently occupying, even if I was still finishing my degree and didn’t have any work experience in cyber.
 The company was very flexible, they provided me training and from there, thanks to the team I am part of, I improved a lot.” – Andreea Tudor, SIEM Content Developer at Talion

 “I’d have to say that the defining moment for me was the 2007 attacks on Estonia.
 I was doing a PhD at the time and really wanted to look at the intersection of geopolitics and cyber security but it was pretty uncharted waters back then.
 I was struggling to convince my department that I had a good idea and then Estonia happened.
-Suddenly (and sadly) everyone realised that this was about much more than technology and I never looked back.” – Madeline Carr, Professor of Global Politics and Cybersecurity at UCL
+Suddenly (and sadly) everyone recognized that this was about much more than technology and I never looked back.” – Madeline Carr, Professor of Global Politics and Cybersecurity at UCL

 How much did you know about cyber security before you entered the field?
 And do you think it’s necessary to understand the technicalities of cyber security before applying to jobs or are transferrable skills more important?